 3. Cookie Mix in a Jar

 You can bake cookies, or you can let people bake their own cookies whenever they want.
-Put dry ingredients (flour, chocolate chips, etc.) into a glass jar, tape the recipe to the outside of the jar and tie on a festive ribbon.
+Put dry ingredients (flour, chocolate chips, etc.) into a glass jar, tape the recipe to the outside and tie on a festive ribbon.
 Here’s an adorable M&M cookie jar recipe from Celebrating Sweets.

-8. Recipe Book
+6. Recipe Book

-9. Regifted Sweets
+7. Regifted Sweets

 Even if you aren’t naturally skilled in the kitchen, you can still give a delicious free gift.
 Take some holiday sweets — like the box of Ghirardelli Peppermint Bark you got at your office holiday party — and pass them along to someone else.

 From My Home to Yours